 Upon graduation, CBU students possess all the skills to be successful in the workplace as well as in professional or in graduate school.
 They communicate effectively, think critically, and work well in teams.
-They have also developed a strong sense that a CBU bachelor degree is very special and obliges its holder to work for the betterment of the community-at-large.
-CBU graduates view this as a lifetime commitment.
-They have internalized the university’s emphasis on faith, service, and community, often working through churches, civic organizations, clubs, neighborhood associations, employers, and government to effect positive change in the community.
-CBU’s focus on educating the whole person thus pays rich dividends to the graduates themselves and to the communities in which they live and work.
+They have also developed a strong sense of value for their CBU bachelor degree, which obliges its holder to work for the betterment of the community-at-large.
+CBU graduates have internalized the university’s emphasis on faith, service, and community, often working through churches, civic organizations, clubs, neighborhood associations, employers, and government to affect positive change in the community.
+CBU’s focus on educating the whole person thus pays rich dividends to the graduates themselves as well as to the communities in which they live and work.

 Christian Brothers University offers its students countless opportunities to be engaged and to serve.
-Incoming first year students participate in service projects on campus and in the wider community as early as Welcome Weekend, which marks the official beginning of the academic year.
+Incoming first-year students participate in service projects both on campus and in the wider community as early as Welcome Weekend, which marks the official beginning of the academic year.
 A few days later, the Honors Program’s “September of Service (SOS)” takes assisting others to a new level.
 During this month alone, students and other members of the CBU campus community provide close to 2,000 hours of service throughout the Memphis metropolitan area.
 Fraternities, sororities, honor societies, and other student organizations ensure that CBU students continue their community involvement throughout the academic year.
-Activities include entirely student-led fundraising events such as “Bowling for Uganda,” “Autism Speaks,” and “Breast Cancer Awareness Month.”
+Activities include entirely student-led fundraising events such as “Bowling for Uganda” and “Breast Cancer Awareness Month.”

 Admissions Fall 2015

 45.80% of applicants admitted